-- The support team is located in some low-cost country and the team structure fluctuates a lot due to people leaving for jobs with even just slightly better wages.
+- The support team is located in a low-cost country and the team structure fluctuates a lot due to people leaving for jobs with even just slightly better wages.

-- To prevent abuse the password for the support team account is very strong.
+- To prevent abuse the password for the support team account itself is actually very strong.

 - To allow easy access during an incident, the support team utilizes a 3rd party tool which every support engineer can access to get the current account password from.